rchapman2000/COVID-WasteWater-NE/README.md

 Your [Sublineage Map](#sublineage-map) file will need to reflect this in the lineage column.

 # Gisaid Metadata Parser Module
-The gisaid metadata parser module can be used to generate dataframe files for visualization for gisaid metadata.
-This functionality is useful to compare wastewaterand patient data together.
+The Gisaid metadata parser module can be used to generate dataframe files for visualization for Fisaid metadata.
+This functionality is useful to compare wastewater and patient data together.

 ## Running the Gisaid Metadata Parser Module
 To run this module, the following command can be used: